ovx/openresty-rethinkdb/docs/accessing-rql/connect.md

 - `db`: the default database (default `test`).
 - `auth_key`: the authentication key (default none).

-If the connection cannot be established, a `RqlDriverError` exception will be thrown.
+If the connection cannot be established, a `ReQLDriverError` exception will be thrown.

 __Example:__ Opens a connection using the default host and port but specifying the default database.